Madison County Water Quality

 What is the water quality in Madison County, Montana?

-Madison County, Montana has a water quality grade of F with a score of 28.6/100, based on EPA Safe Drinking Water Information System data.
-The county has 7 health-based drinking water violations on record.
+Madison County, Montana has a drinking-water quality grade of F with a score of 28.6/100, based on EPA SDWIS compliance data.
+The county has 7 health-based drinking water violations over the past 5 years.
+Watershed health, monitoring records, and live streamflow are reported separately on this page.

 Are there any water violations in Madison County?

-Madison County has 7 health-based drinking water violations recorded by the EPA.
+Madison County has 7 health-based drinking water violations recorded by the EPA over the past 5 years.
 Health-based violations indicate instances where contaminant levels exceeded EPA Maximum Contaminant Levels (MCLs).
 Violations may have been resolved — check with your local water utility for current status.

 How does Madison County water compare to the Montana average?

-Madison County's water quality score of 28.6/100 is lower than the Montana state average of 48.9.
-The average water quality grade across Montana is D, based on data from 55 counties with available water quality data.
+Madison County's SDWIS water quality score of 28.6/100 is lower than the Montana state average of 48.9.
+The average water quality grade across Montana is D, based on data from 55 counties with available SDWIS data.

 Is tap water safe to drink in Madison County?

-Based on EPA data, Madison County has a water quality grade of F (28.6/100).
-This indicates below-average water quality with significant compliance issues.
-Residents may want to consider home water filtration.
+Based on EPA SDWIS data, Madison County has a water quality grade of F (28.6/100).
+This indicates below-average compliance with significant violations.
+Residents may want to consider home water filtration or independent testing.
+The grade speaks to the public water system, not the watershed — for watershed-level concerns, see the Watershed Health zone.
 For the most up-to-date information, contact your local water utility or review your Consumer Confidence Report (CCR).

 Why does Madison County have so many water violations?